 The answer to the study question (status and trends)

 This study provides the first evidence to support a national conservation status for P. lepturus within the Seychelles.
 The results show an overall stable trend in breeding success in the granitic Seychelles (Aride, Cousine and Cousin) but a decline in the breeding success at Aldabra.
-Our attempts to further establish trends in nesting density (nesting population size) and nesting seasonality were only possible for two of the granitic island study sites and at Aldabra and therefore does not support a strong argument for a national population trend, especially as all three sites differed; Aride nesting density was in decline, Aldabra was stable and Cousine was increasing.
-To obtain a regional (Western Indian Ocean) population status for this species it is necessary to include the other breeding sites (Europa Island, Mauritius, Reunion, Rodriguez, Comores and Madagascar (Le Corre et al, 2008)) and therefore this study represents one piece of the puzzle, albeit the most significant piece.
+Nesting density at all three sites differed.
+In Aride nesting density was in decline, Aldabra was stable and Cousine was increasing.
+The differences across sites and methodologies do not allow us to infer national or regional population status.
+Improved monitoring across Seychelles and other important breeding sites across the Western Indian Ocean (Europa Island, Mauritius, Reunion, Rodriguez, Comores and Madagascar (Le Corre et al, 2008) are likely to be necessary for such a enterprise.
+Our study therefore represents just one piece of the puzzle, albeit a significant one .
 We acknowledge and wish to highlight the issues which prevented a more robust conclusion and discuss the extent to which the current methods enable P. lepturus to be used as an indicator of broader environmental changes.

 What the results tell us about the monitoring programmes

-Within the Western Indian Ocean and outside of the Seychelles, there is currently only data published on the Europa Island P. lepturus population where breeding success has been recorded at 6.9% (Ringler, et al., 2015) though no trend data is currently available.
+Within the Western Indian Ocean and outside of the Seychelles, there is currently only data published on the Europa Island P. lepturus population.
+There, breeding success has been recorded at 6.9% (Ringler, et al., 2015) though no trend data is currently available.
 Throughout their range P. lepturus breeding success is highly impacted by predation of invasive predators (e.g rats; Russel & La Corre 2009; Sarmento et al., 2014) with regional populations being categorized ‘Endangered’ as a result (Christmas Island & Eastern Indian Ocean, Garnett, 2010; Brazil, Leal et al. 2016 & Campos et al. 2017).
-Aldabra being the only site in this study with invasive predators lends support to this claim but based on the current data available, attributing a decline in breeding success at Aldabra to rats is not possible.
-Of all the known and potential predators listed for Aldabra, all except rats are also monitored and none have shown increasing trends (SIF unpublished data).
+Aldabra is the only site in this study with invasive predators lends support to this claim but based on the current data available, attributing a decline in breeding success at Aldabra to rats is not possible.
+Of all the known and potential predators listed for Aldabra, all except rats are also monitored, however none have shown increasing trends (SIF unpublished data).
 This additional data is very valuable but to enable P. lepturus to be truly used as indicators of broader environmental conditions it is necessary to quantitatively account for any influence invasive predators have on breeding success and population size.
 It should be a primary consideration when setting up monitoring programmes for indicator species and unless the research aims specifically to account for the presence of invasive predators and other nest site specific factors it is perhaps better to forego monitoring or abandon the objective of monitoring the broader environment.